ekzhang/ukanren-rs/README.md

 - Structural unification of Scheme-like cons cells.
 - Streams implemented with the `Iterator` trait.
+- State representation using a persistent vector with triangular substitutions.
 - Conjunction, disjunction, and `fresh` based on traits (macro-free API).
+- Lazy goal evaluation using inverse-η delay.
 - Integer, `bool`, `char`, `&str`, and unit type atoms.
 - Explicit `ToValue` trait that converts vectors and arrays into cons-lists.
 - Convenience macro `state!` to inspect and specify state.

 ## Usage

-Here's a simple example, defining and using the `appendo` predicate.
+Here's a simple example, which defines and uses the `appendo` predicate.

 ```rust
 use ukanren::*;